SharePoint/sp-dev-docs/docs/apis/migration-isv-guidance.md

 - [Permissions and consent in the Azure Active Directory v1.0 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-permissions-and-consent).

-For Sharepoint and Onedrive migration scenarios, the guidance is to follow the AAD permission specification.
+For SharePoint and OneDrive migration scenarios, the guidance is to follow the AAD permission specification.

 For migration tool that relies on end user signed in and presence, delegated permission is recommended.